Daniel-wambua/hydrabot/README.md

 **Tech Stack:**> I'm an experienced, Principal-level full stack engineer with a passion for quality, performance, mentoring, technology and open source.
-I believe the best judge of a developer is their code, and while I cannot share proprietary work, I have many open source projects on my [GitHub](https://github.com/Daniel-wambua) and showcase my skills at [danielwambua.dev](https://danielwambua.dev).- **🔄 Recurring Reminders** - "remind me to drink water every 2 hours"- **Quick completion** - Reply "done" to mark reminders complete
+I believe the best judge of a developer is their code, and while I cannot share proprietary work, I have many open source projects on my [GitHub](https://github.com/Daniel-wambua) and showcase my skills at [danielwambua.dev](https://danielwambua.dev).

 - FastAPI for webhooks

-- SQLAlchemy ORM>
+- SQLAlchemy ORM

 - APScheduler for background jobs

-- Docker-ready deployment> This HydraBot project reflects my philosophy: build practical tools that solve real problems with elegant, maintainable code.
-The entire system is designed for reliability, ease of deployment, and extensibility.- **⏰ One-Time Reminders** - "remind me to call mom at 6pm"- **Smart scheduling** - Recurring reminders reset when you respond "done"
+- Docker-ready deployment</details>## Motive